Halloween: H2O-1998

 Furthermore, her character’s car is the exact make and model, and the same license plate, from the 1960s Psycho, in which she starred- a brilliant treat for horror and classic film fans.

-The film also uses some impressive stylistic choices- the use of mirrors and reflections are used successfully, as well as events occurring in the background- seen by the audience, but not the other characters are well used.
+The film also uses some impressive stylistic choices- the use of mirrors and reflections is used successfully, as well as events occurring in the background- seen by the audience, but not by the other characters, are well used.

 These characters are stock types.